TGAC/earlham-galaxytools/workflows/GeneSeqToFamily/tutorial.md

 To convert uploaded data into the format acceptable by GeneSeqToFamily workflow:

 ## GeneSeqToFamily preparation
-GeneSeqToFamily preparation is an open-source tool that converts genomic information in GFF/JSON format to SQLite format for easy access during the workflow, it also adds species information in Fasta header.
+GeneSeqToFamily preparation is a Galaxy tool that converts genomic information from GFF/JSON format to SQLite format for easy access during the workflow.
+It can also add species information to the header line of the FASTA sequences.

 ### Hands-on: GeneSeqToFamily preparation : Run GeneSeqToFamily preparation on the imported GFF/JSON and FASTA files
 1. GeneSeqToFamily preparation